Eco Living Guide

 What We'd Skip

-Bamboo fiber clothing marketed as "eco-friendly" — the manufacturing process for bamboo viscose/rayon uses harsh chemicals (carbon disulfide, sodium hydroxide) that undercut the sustainability story.
+Bamboo fiber clothing marketed as "eco-friendly" -- the manufacturing process for bamboo viscose/rayon uses harsh chemicals (carbon disulfide, sodium hydroxide) that undercut the sustainability story.
+As of 2026, the FTC continues to require brands to label chemically processed bamboo fabric as "rayon" rather than "bamboo."
 Unless it's mechanically processed bamboo linen (rare and expensive), the fabric isn't as green as the marketing suggests.
-Bamboo straws — they work, but they're harder to clean than stainless steel straws and can develop a musty taste if not dried properly.
+Bamboo straws -- they work, but they're harder to clean than stainless steel straws and can develop a musty taste if not dried properly.
 A Stainless Steel Straw Set is a better long-term investment for daily use.

 The Bottom Line